Paolo Di Canio: Sunderland

 On 31 March 2013, Sunderland appointed Di Canio as manager on a two-and-a-half-year contract, following the dismissal of Martin O'Neill the previous day.
-The appointment prompted the immediate resignation of club vice-chairman David Miliband due to Di Canio's "past political statements".
+The appointment prompted the immediate resignation of club vice-chairman David Miliband over Di Canio's "past political statements".
 The appointment of Di Canio also sparked opposition from the Durham Miners' Association, which decided to remove one of its mining banners from Sunderland's Stadium of Light, which is built on the former site of the Monkwearmouth Colliery, as a symbol of its anger over the appointment.
 The background to the opposition was past statements made by Di Canio supporting fascism.

 Di Canio was tasked with keeping Sunderland in the Premier League, following a run of only three points from a possible 24.
 His first game as manager of Sunderland resulted in a 2–1 away defeat to Chelsea.
 Di Canio's second game in charge was the Tyne–Wear derby against Newcastle United at St James' Park on 14 April.
 Sunderland defeated their fierce rivals 3–0, their first away victory in the fixture in over a decade.
 Each goal sparked wild celebrations from Di Canio and the Sunderland bench.
 Di Canio then got his first win at the Stadium of Light against Everton.

 Although the team did not win the next three matches, including drawing the final two home games and a heavy 6–1 defeat to Aston Villa, Sunderland secured their Premier League survival when Wigan Athletic were defeated at Arsenal and relegated, trailing then-17th placed Sunderland by four points with only one game to play.

 For the 2013–14 season, Di Canio was asked to integrate thirteen players signed by Roberto De Fanti and cope with the loss of experienced players such as Simon Mignolet, James McClean and Stéphane Sessègnon.
 After five league games, Sunderland had gained only a single point, from an away draw with Southampton.
 Di Canio was dismissed on 22 September 2013, the day after the fifth match of the season, a 3–0 defeat to West Bromwich Albion, and only his 13th match in charge.
-Sunderland chief executive officer Margaret Byrne stated that Di Canio had been sacked after senior players had approached her and that his situation became untenable due to his "brutal and vitriolic" criticism of the squad.
+Sunderland chief executive officer Margaret Byrne stated that Di Canio had been sacked after senior players had approached her and that his situation became untenable because of his "brutal and vitriolic" criticism of the squad.
 Di Canio denies this.